Debriding your electric bike: what you need to know beforehand and how to go about it

 Energy savings and sustainability

 Secondly, limiting the speed of EABs helps to save energy.
-By limiting speed, the battery's autonomy is extended, which is particularly advantageous for long journeys.
-Users can thus benefit from electric assistance for longer periods, making EABs more practical and efficient.
+Limiting speed extends theelectric bike's autonomy by conserving battery power, which is particularly advantageous for long journeys.
+Users can benefit from electric assistance for longer periods, making EABs more practical and efficient.

 Debrider an electric bike: what does it involve?